-Option Description enable-main- tainer-mode This is for the autoconf utility and tells autoconf to enable so called rebuild rules.
+Option Description enable- FEATURE [=ARG] Include FEATURE [ARG=yes]. enable-file- sync Open files with sync on each write operation.
+This has a negative impact on TORQUE performance.
+This is disabled by default. enable-force- nodefile Forces creation of nodefile regardless of job submission parameters.
+Not on by default. enable-gcc- warnings Enable gcc strictness and warnings.
+If using gcc, default is to error on any warning. enable-geo- metry- requests TORQUE is compiled to use procs_bitmap during job submission.
+When usingenable-geometry-requests, do not disable cpusets.
+TORQUE looks at the cpuset when killing jobs. enable-gui Include the GUI-clients. enable-main- tainer-mode This is for the autoconf utility and tells autoconf to enable so called rebuild rules.
 See $\underline{\text{main-tainer mode}}$ for more information. enable- maxdefault Turn on the RESOURCEMAXDEFAULT flag.
 Versions of TORQUE earlier than 2.4.5 attempted to apply queue and server defaults to a job that didn't have defaults specified.
 If a setting still did not have a value after that, TORQUE applied the queue and server maximum values to a job (meaning, the maximum values for an applicable setting were applied to jobs that had no specified or default value).
 In TORQUE 2.4.5 and later, the queue and server maximum values are no longer used as a value for missing settings.
-To re-enable this behavior in TORQUE 2.4.5 and later, useenable-maxdefault. enable- nochildsignal Turn on the NO_SIGCHLD flag. enable- nodemask Enable nodemask-based scheduling on the Origin 2000. enable- pemask Enable pemask-based scheduling on the Cray T3e. enable- plock-dae- mons[=ARG] Enable daemons to lock themselves into memory: logical-or of 1 for pbs_server, 2 for pbs_scheduler, 4 for pbs_mom (no argument means 7 for all three). enable-quick- commit Turn on the QUICKCOMMIT flag. enable- shared[=PKGS] Build shared libraries [default=yes]. enable-shell- use-argv Enable this to put the job script name on the command line that invokes the shell.
+To re-enable this behavior in TORQUE 2.4.5 and later, useenable-maxdefault. enable- nochildsignal Turn on the NO_SIGCHLD flag. enable- nodemask Enable nodemask-based scheduling on the Origin 2000.

+Option Description enable- pemask Enable pemask-based scheduling on the Cray T3e. enable- plock-dae- mons[=ARG] Enable daemons to lock themselves into memory: logical-or of 1 for pbs_server, 2 for pbs_scheduler, 4 for pbs_mom (no argument means 7 for all three). enable-quick- commit Turn on the QUICKCOMMIT flag. enable- shared[=PKGS] Build shared libraries [default=yes]. enable-shell- use-argv Enable this to put the job script name on the command line that invokes the shell.
 Not on by default.
-Ignoresenable-shell-pipe setting. enable-sp2 Build PBS for an IBM SP2. enable-srfs Enable support for SRFS on Cray.

-Option Description enable-static [=PKGS] Build static libraries [default=yes]. enable-sys- log Enable (default) the use of syslog for error reporting. enable-tcl- qstat Setting this builds qstat with Tcl interpreter features.
+Ignoresenable-shell-pipe setting. enable-sp2 Build PBS for an IBM SP2. enable-srfs Enable support for SRFS on Cray. enable-static [=PKGS] Build static libraries [default=yes]. enable-sys- log Enable (default) the use of syslog for error reporting. enable-tcl- qstat Setting this builds qstat with Tcl interpreter features.
 This is enabled if Tcl is enabled. enable-unix- sockets Enable the use of Unix Domain sockets for authentication.

-Table 4-2: Optional packages
+Table 2-2: Optional Packages